advaitdeshmukh/advaitdeshmukh.github.io/_pages/about.md

 I have previously been involved in research at [BAIC Lab](https://baic.center/) led by [Dr. Tom Yeh](https://www.colorado.edu/cs/tom-yeh) where I attempted to enhance vision capabilities in large language models though knowledge distillation, contributing to the advancement of multimodal AI research.

 In addition to my professional and academic pursuits, I am passionate about reading books, playing chess, and ~~painting~~ cat-sitting, which provide me with a creative outlet and a way to unwind.
-If you're interested in connecting or discussing potential collaborations, please feel free to reach out to me at advait.deshmukh@colorado.edu

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.